Sd.Kfz.222

 A very nice thing about this kit is that it allows you to open most hatches and visors.

-Pictures on the boxtop show an alternative type of hubcaps (with recesses and without hubcaps protectors), that I associate with LSSAH vehicles [13].
+Pictures on the boxtop show an alternative type of hubcaps (with recesses and without hubcaps protectors), that I associate with LSSAH vehicles in the Balkan campaign [13].
 I found the wheels of MarS' Sd.Kfz.
 223 in my example (standard type, with integrally molded protectors).
 Stan (MarS) was so kind to send me a new set.

 The grating behind the turret is solid, but with texture added.
 It would be quite difficult to create a see-through effect without major surgery, but it is convincing enough with a suitable wash.